chrischank/fastAPI_up42/README.md

 ## Result

-For this exercise, 3 Endpoints were created.
+For this exercise, `3 Endpoints` were created.
 The first of these is a simple proof of concept (using GET).
-The other two generate the requested result but with GET and POST, giving the option to experiment with a geojson both as a file and as direct code.
+The other two generate the requested result but with `GET` and `POST`, giving the option to experiment with a geojson both as a file and as direct code.

 ## Installation

-In order to make use of the challenge script, a Docker image has been created so that it can be run on any device.
+In order to make use of the challenge script, a `Dockerfile` has been created so that it can be run on any device.

 For this we must first: